Hypersthene Gemstone Information

 Overall, the hypersthene crystal meaning tends to focus on power and reaching one's potential.
 However, some feel the hypersthene spiritual meaning connects more closely to protection and calm, effectively grounding a person even during tumultuous times.

 The hypersthene metaphysical properties may also relate to self-esteem and creative problem-solving.
 Independence, open-mindedness, and self-reflection have also been connected to the stone.
+Some people also carry hypersthene for luck.

 As for the hypersthene healing properties, some feel that the stone can benefit those recovering from an illness or anyone trying to break bad habits.
 In some cases, people claim hypersthene helps the stomach, ovaries, prostate, and intestinal tract.